Applications for Spring 2018 classes will be given at Information Sessions on:

 - You must be U.S. citizen.

-- SNAP clients cannot participate in training programs in which they cannot be employed by law.
+- SNAP clients cannot participate in training programs for careers they cannot be employed by law in – many of the health care fields. (no criminal record)

-- Students that have a “HOLD” within the college system will not be allowed to register for SNAP Training. ***HOLD: A hold is when the college does not allow you to register for classes because you either: owe money, do not have immunizations up to date, or have documentations missing in the system.
+- Students with a “HOLD” within the CT college system cannot register for SNAP Training. **This means you either owe money, do not have immunizations up to date, or have documents missing in the system.

 For more information, contact: